Com1t/TRT_tutorial/README.md

 For terms and conditions for use, reproduction, and distribution, see the [TensorRT Software License Agreement](https://docs.nvidia.com/deeplearning/sdk/tensorrt-sla/index.html) documentation.

 # Changelog

+November 2023
+Updated the sample to be more like a practical use case, and removed the need more common.py

 September 2021
 Updated the sample to use explicit batch network definition.